2007 Baylor Bears football team

 The 2007 Baylor Bears football team (variously "Baylor", "BU", or the "Bears") represented Baylor University during the 2007 NCAA Division I FBS football season.
 They played their home games at Floyd Casey Stadium in Waco, Texas.

-The team was led by head coach Guy Morriss, who was fired on November 18, 2007, the day after the season ended.
-Art Briles was hired as Morriss' replacement on November 28, 2007.
+The team was led by head fifth-year coach Guy Morriss, who was fired on November 18, 2007, the day after the season ended.
+Houston head coach Art Briles was hired as Morriss' replacement on November 28, 2007.